AlexandreDecan/sismic/docs/testing.rst

 what happens during the execution of a *statechart under test*.

 For example, such a sequence contains *consumed* evnets, *entered* events, *exited* events, ...
-Take a careful look at the documentation of :py:func:`~sismic.testing.story_from_trace` to find out which events are generated for a story.
+Take a careful look at the documentation of :py:func:`~sismic.testing.teststory_from_trace` to find out which events are generated for a story.

 This function provides an easy way to construct a story for *statechart testers* from the trace obtained by executing a *statechart under test*:

-.. autofunction:: sismic.testing.story_from_trace
+.. autofunction:: sismic.testing.teststory_from_trace
     :noindex:

 To summarize, if you want to test a *statechart under test* ``tested``, you need to: